-- 68. The applicant should be able to demonstrate that, other than for the temporary employment abroad, the applicant would have been ordinarily resident here during the prescribed period.
-In some cases, an authority may judge that a statement of intention will provide sufficient evidence: - Ownership of property although in many cases, this will provide sufficient evidence that an applicant would otherwise have been ordinarily resident here, in some cases it will not.
+The applicant should be able to demonstrate that, other than for the temporary employment abroad, the applicant would have been ordinarily resident here during the prescribed period.
+In some cases, an authority may judge that a statement of intention will provide sufficient evidence:

+- ownership of property although in many cases, this will provide sufficient evidence that an applicant would otherwise have been ordinarily resident here, in some cases it will not.
 For example, a property may simply be an investment or be intended for occupation only on retirement following a considerable period abroad.
-Nonownership of property in the UK and Islands, (or EEA, Switzerland and Turkey as appropriate), should not be taken to exclude an applicant; - Holidays LAs may wish to consider where an applicant spent any long periods of holiday or study leave; other business interests - does the applicant have other business interests, which could lead a LA to conclude that he or she would be likely to return here on completion of his or her overseas tour.
+Non-ownership of property in the UK and Islands, (or EEA, Switzerland and Turkey as appropriate), should not be taken to exclude an applicant; - holidays -SFW may wish to consider where an applicant spent any long periods of holiday or study leave; - other business interests does the applicant have other business interests, which could lead a SFW to conclude that they would be likely to return here on completion of their overseas tour.

-Schedule 1 Part 2 - Categories
+4SCHEDULE 1 PART 2 - CATEGORIES

-Part 2 of Schedule 1 to the Regulations sets out the various categories of student, the residency requirements and other conditions that they must satisfy in order to be an eligible student.
+Part 2 of Schedule 1 to the Regulations sets out the various categories of student, and the residency requirements and other conditions that they must satisfy, in order to be an eligible student.
 Satisfying the requirements of one of the paragraphs in Part 2 of Schedule 1 does not automatically mean that a person is an eligible student.
 For example, a person may be prevented from being an eligible student by regulation 4(3).